komlasapaty/datastore-entity/README.md

 Google Cloud Firestore in Datastore mode is a NoSQL document database built for automatic scaling, high performance, and ease of application development.
 Datastore

 DatastoreEntity package allows you to represent your datastore entities using Python classes.
-You can then use familiar patterns with popular packages like WTForms(eg. form.populate_obj(model)) or Flask-Login(ie User class), to create, read, update and delete entities.
+You can then use familiar patterns with popular packages like WTForms(eg. ```form.populate_obj(model)```) or Flask-Login(ie User model for authentication), to create, read, update and delete entities.

-### Documentation Link
+## Documentation Link
 Coming soon...

-### Setup
+## Setup
-As always, to connect to a GCP service from your local machine, you need to set up a service account key.
+As always, to connect to a Google Cloud Platform service from your local machine, you need to set up a service account key.
 Use the environment variable **GOOGLE_APPLICATION_CREDENTIALS** to point to the JSON file
 ```
 export GOOGLE_APPLICATION_CREDENTIALS="/code/auth/datastore-service-account.json"